 Our staff will look a bit different to you, too.
 While continuing universal precautions, we will be wearing supplemental protective equipment, including disposable gowns, face shields, head coverings, and specialized masks

 - Increased Infection Control: We developed a multi-tiered approach to managing potentially hazardous or contagious particles and droplets in the office that greatly exceeds official recommendations.
 We have placed medical-grade air purifiers in each operatory, front desk and reception areas to filter residual aerosols and circulate clean air.
-Our reception areas will also have plexiglass barriers to help with social distancing between you and our front desk team.
 Each office will also employ a sanitation assistant, who will continuously disinfect common areas and frequently touched surfaces.
 Each operatory will have the option for a specialized advanced high-volume evacuation system used intraorally to remove aerosols by 90% at their source.

 - Pre-Rinse Chairside: All patients will be asked to rinse with a solution of 3% hydrogen peroxide and water for 60 seconds prior to treatment.
 This rinse decreases potential viral transmission in an asymptomatic patient.